lfingerman/queue_injector/README.md

-### DataFaker - repo of tools intended to help simulate test data for Manheim-based applications
+### DataFaker - repo of tools intended to help simulate test data
 ***
 #### queue_injector app
 The need for queue_injector came from multiple teams who wanted a simple way to post test messages to the message queue services i.e. integration testing or by-passing ODS for integration testing.